gravitational/robotest/README.md

  * `cluster_name` specifies the name of the cluster (and domain) to create for tests
  * `ops_url` specifies the URL of an active Ops Center to run tests against (see note below on [Wizard mode](#wizard-mode))
  * `application` specifies the name of the application package to run tests with
+ * `web_driver_url` specifies URL of the web driver to use, e.g. http://localhost:4444/wd/hub for selenium or http://localhost:9515 for chrome driver
  * `login` block specifies user details for authenticating to Ops Center
  * `service_login` specifies details of a service user to use to programmatically access Ops Center from the command line.
 This can be a user specifically created for tests.
 The user will be used to connect to the Ops Center and query logs or export/import application packages